MichaelMoroz/Fractallica/docs/devconsole.md

 * `CURRENT_MODE = GAME_MODES.<gamemode>` - Set gamemode.
 * `OpenDebugInfo()` - Alternative way to open debug menu.
 * `FractalEditor()` - Open fractal editor.

+Of course, you can use any other Lua command.